renderorange/daily_book/README.md

 ## description

-quote.pl is a perl script which searches free ebooks at [project gutenberg][gutenberg] for an english formatted quote, which fits inside 140 characters, then tweets it.
+quote.pl finds quotes in free ebooks at [project gutenberg][gutenberg] then tweets them.

 ## setup

 to run quote.pl, you'll first need to install a few perl modules.

-I personally like local::lib and cpanminus, but to each their own. quote.pl is wired to use local::lib, so it doesn't require root installation of the modules.
+I personally like local::lib and cpanminus. quote.pl is wired to use local::lib so it doesn't require root installation of the modules.

-to build the modules with cpanminus, you will need the following system packages installed
+to build the modules with cpanminus you'll need the following system packages installed
 ```
 # apt-get install make gcc
 ```